A Survey of Graph Unlearning: Graph Unlearning Evaluation

 \subsection{Model Utility}

 Graph unlearning is inherently a multi-objective task.
-In addition to erasing the target data, the unlearning method needs to ensure that the performance on the remaining data is not compromised.
-In an extreme case, one can unlearn by randomly initializing the model but this will degrade the model performance significantly \cite{cong2022grapheditor}.
-Therefore, preserving the utility performance of downstream graph tasks is also a crucial objective.
+In addition to erasing the target data, the unlearning method needs to prevent performance degradation on the remaining data~\cite{cong2022grapheditor}.
+Therefore, preserving model utility for downstream graph tasks is also a crucial objective.
 Model utility refers to the assessment of how effective and reliable an unlearning model is in achieving its intended purpose.
 To evaluate this aspect, common utility metrics such as F1 score \cite{chen2022graph}, accuracy \cite{wu2022fast} for classification task, AUROC for link prediction \cite{cheng2023gnndelete}, Normalized Discounted Cumulative Gain (NDCG) and Hit Ratio (HR) for recommendation task \cite{chen2024cure4rec} are often employed.
 The specific utility metrics used depend on the nature of the downstream task.
 Model utility is frequently compared against the `scratch method' (i.e., training from scratch), which, although less efficient, provides a baseline for utility performance evaluation.